ccfox/Communist_changes_fork/README.md

 ## Features

 #### Ideology
-Communists and Anarcho-Liberals support enacting or revoking political reforms only if they ar the ruling party.
+Communists and Anarcho-Liberals support enacting or revoking political reforms only if they are the ruling party.
 Fascists always support revoking political reforms.

 Anarcho-Liberals are renamed Capitalists; pops support Capitalists if they don't support social reforms or their luxury needs are fufilled.
 Capitalists unlock in 1870